 In this article, structural engineer, Anthony Volonnino, P.E. provides an overview of wood truss systems with a focus on how and why these systems typically fail.

-Wood Truss Systems Failures
+Wood Truss Systems Failures - Expert Article

 The civil/structural engineers at Robson Forensic are frequently retained to investigate claims and injuries involving wood truss systems.
 This article focuses on modern wood truss systems and is the first in a two part series.
 The second article will focus more narrowly on wood bow-string trusses, which have become notorious for their propensity to fail.